nasa/cFS/README.md

 This bundle has not been fully verified as an operational system, and is provided as a starting point vs an end product.
 Testing of this bundle consists of building, executing, sending setup commands and verifying receipt of telemetry.
 Unit testing is also run, but extensive analysis is not performed.
 All verification and validation per mission requirements is the responsibility of the mission (although attempts are made in the cFS Framework to provide a testing framework to facilitate the process).

-The cFS Framework is just a core subset of cFS, there are additional OSALs, PSPs, tools as listed below provided from a variety of sources.
+The cFS Framework is a core subset of cFS.
+There are additional OSALs, PSPs, and tools as listed below available from a variety of sources.

 ## Release Notes